interaction-lab/PyLips/docs/source/usage/tts_integration.rst

 The text-to-speech (TTS) backend is the software that actually converts text to speech.
 The default backend is your system's accessibility speech, which is simple, lightweight, and fast.
 However, it is not necessarily the most realistic or flexible TTS engine.
-There are several cloud services that provide TTS services, such as `Amazon Polly <https://aws.amazon.com/polly/>`_.
+There are several cloud services that provide TTS, such as `Amazon Polly <https://aws.amazon.com/polly/>`_.
 PyLips currently supports Amazon Polly, but we plan to add other services in the future.

 Integrating with Amazon Polly